sandstorm/serious-game-legacy/README.md

 ## Testing

-run `dev run-unit-tests` to run all unit tests
+- run `dev run-unit-tests` to run all unit tests

-run `dev run-functional-tests` to run all functional tests
+- run `dev run-functional-tests` to run all functional tests

-run `dev start-e2e-testrunner` and in new console `dev run-e2e-tests` to run all e2e tests
+- run `dev start-e2e-testrunner` and in new console `dev run-e2e-tests` to run all e2e tests or use `dev run-e2e-tests --tags=<yourTestTag>` to run a single test, e.g a test which is annotated with `@EventList` can be run with `dev run-e2e-tests --tags=EventList`

 ### E2E Test